Alton Towers: Mutiny Bay

 Mutiny Bay is a pirate-themed family area, which opened in 2008.
-The area was a re-theme for Merrie England.

 Attractions in Mutiny Bay include: Battle Galleons, an interactive "Splash Battle" boat ride, where guests sit in tracked boats while soaking other riders with water cannons.
+The water cannons were removed during maintenance work in 2026 and replaced with smoke effects for the ride's seasonal opening on 23rd May.
 Also in the area is the rocking boat ride, Heave Ho.
 The park's original teacups ride was re-themed to become Marauders Mayhem, with the tea cup cars being redesigned as gunpowder barrels.

-The Flume was a Mack log flume ride that opened in 1981 and was rethemed in 2004 with a sponsorship from Imperial Leather alongside Bubbleworks at Chessington World of Adventures.
-Upon opening, it was the longest flume ride in the world at 886 m.
-Late in the 2015 season, the ride and the neighboring tavern closed and were removed in 2016 to make way for the Wicker Man roller coaster and the "Welcome Inn" bar which shares the coaster's theme.
+The Wicker Man wooden roller coaster opened adjacent to the area in 2018 and is listed under the area's name.
+The "Welcome Inn" bar within the Mutiny Bay courtyard also shares the coaster's theme.

-In 2009, a Sea Life Centre named Sharkbait Reef opened in the location previously home to the 3-D Cinema.
+In 2009, a Sea Life Centre named Sharkbait Reef opened in the location previously home to the 3D Cinema.
 This includes "touch pools" for interacting with underwater species and a 10 m underwater tunnel.